- 1 cup butter, softened

 - Additional sugar

 - Roll up wedges from the wide end and place point side down 2 in. apart on foil-lined baking sheets.
 Curve ends down to form a crescent shape.
-Brush with egg and sprinkle with additional sugar.
+Brush with egg; sprinkle with additional sugar.

 - Repeat with remaining dough and filling.
 Bake at 350° for 18-20 minutes or until golden brown.
-Remove to wire racks.
-Yield: 64 cookies.
+Remove to wire racks to cool.
+Yield: about 5 dozen.

 Reviews for Cranberry Rugelach